coecms/clef/docs/gettingstarted.rst

 on ESGF, and return only files with that version.
 This can be disabled with the :code:`--all-versions` flag.
 If a version has been unpublished by the ESGF but it is still available locally, even using the `--all-versions` flag this won't appear in the results.
 We are working on a solution for this.
-If you are sure a version should exists only for CMIP5 you could try using the first version of the arccssive module to locate it.
+If you are sure a version should exists only for CMIP5 you could try using the ARCCSSive module https://github.com/coecms/arccssive to locate it.

 tips
 --------